🇵🇱

 Tourist

-Citizens of 60+ countries can enter Poland and the Schengen Area visa-free for up to 90 days within any 180-day period.
-This is the standard entry for tourists and short-term business visitors.
+Citizens of 60+ countries can enter Poland and the Schengen Area without a visa for up to 90 days within any 180-day rolling period.
+Valid for tourism, business meetings, and family visits.
+Remote work is not officially permitted but exists in a legal grey area.

 90 days